OpenDevicePartnership/patina-qemu/Readme.md

 ## Rust DXE Core Details

-One of the current work items in this repository is a Rust DXE Core, ideally a bare-metail "kernel" that can be dispatched from DXE IPl.
+One of the current work items in this repository is a Rust DXE Core, ideally a bare-metal "kernel" that can be dispatched from DXE IPL.

 If QEMU and the Q35 platform build are set up successfully, this should start QEMU and boot the UEFI firmware you built; log should be displayed in your terminal and the QEMU instance should boot to UEFI shell.